 Glacial vs. Acetic Acid

-LIWEI CHEMICAL CO.
-LTD
+ANHUI LIWEI CHEMICAL CO.,LIMITED

 Glacial acetic acid and acetic acid are related chemical compounds, but they differ in terms of their concentration, physical properties, and common uses.
 Here's a comparison of the differences between these two substances: